 Executive Summary

 The Department of the Environment, Transport and the Regions (DETR) in conjunction with The Scottish Office and The Welsh Office has issued guidance under the 1995 Environment Act on the approaches that can be adopted to help identify areas within their locality at risk of exceeding the objectives prescribed in the Air Quality Regulations, 1997.
-The Government has recently published proposals to amend the National Air Quality Strategy: these proposals include an amendment of the air quality objective for PM
+The Government has recently published proposals to amend the National Air Quality Strategy: these proposals include an amendment of the air quality objective for PM10.
+The proposed new objectives for PM10for 31 December 2004 are:

-The Government commissioned AEA Technology, Stanger Science and Environment and Air Quality Consultants to prepare informal technical information for local authorities on the approaches that they might take to help identify areas within their locality at risk of exceeding these new objectives for PM
+The Government commissioned AEA Technology, Stanger Science and Environment and Air Quality Consultants to prepare informal technical information for local authorities on the approaches that they might take to help identify areas within their locality at risk of exceeding these new objectives for PM10.

 This report summarises some research carried out using dispersion models and the development of new maps of estimated background PM10concentrations in support of the development of this technical information for Local Authorities on the review and assessment of PM10.
 The research covered: